Canva Review (2023) — All the Pros and Cons

 If that’s not enough for you, you can also make use of a new data visualization feature in Canva — an integration with the ‘Flourish’ platform, which is used by thousands of organizations worldwide to create interactive data visualizations.

-We’ve used Flourish in the past and it is capable of truly stunning results, so its integration into Canva is a really exciting development.
+We’ve used Flourish in the past and it is capable of generating truly stunning results, so its integration into Canva is an exciting development.

 As things stand, you can only produce two types of data visualizations via the Flourish integration, a hierarchical treemap and packed circle charts, but even these formats give you fantastic ways to present your information.